-\end{assumption} Completeness assumptions have been widely used in econometric analysis.
-Completeness is typically imposed on the distribution of observables (e.g. \citet{newey03}).
-However, many commonly used parametric restrictions on the distribution of unobservables imply Assumption~\ref{ass:bounded completeness general}.
-For instance, it is satisfied for the Gaussian distribution and the Gumbel distribution. \footnote{For testability of the completeness assumptions see \citet{canay13}.}
+for any bounded function $g$. \end{definition} Completeness assumptions have been widely used in econometric analysis.
+Completeness is typically imposed on the distribution of observables (e.g., \citealp{newey03}).
+However, many commonly used parametric restrictions on the distribution of unobservables imply bounded completeness.
+For instance, it is satisfied for normal distributions and the Gumbel distribution.\footnote{For testability of the completeness assumptions see \citet{canay13}.}